ycarowr/SpaceMarine/README.md

 Other [four enemies](https://github.com/ycarowr/SpaceMarine/tree/master/Assets/Scripts/Ui/Entities/Enemies) still have to be done.

-Currently the game has no audio.
+The game has no audio still.

 ### The Initialization